NadiaDaruiz/hello-world/readme.txt

 So for adding remote connections we use git remote add <REMOTENAME> <URL>  and for viewing then we use git remote -v

+Let's talk about branches...

+Git repositories use branches to isolate work when needed.
+It's common practice when working on a project or with others on a project to create a branch to keep your changes in until they are ready.
+This way you can do your work while the main, commonly named 'master', branch stays stable.
+When your branch is ready, you merge it back into 'master'.

+When you create a branch in your project, you're creating an environment where you can try out new ideas.
+Changes you make on a branch don't affect the master branch, so you're free to experiment and commit changes, safe in the knowledge that your branch won't be merged until it's ready to be reviewed by someone you're collaborating with.